 The hip joint plays an important role in our mobility, and a variety of treatments are available to improve and restore its function.
 When these fail to provide expected results, hip replacement surgery offers another option.
-At High Mountain Orthopedics in Wayne, Paramus, and Englewood, New Jersey, our experienced team performs expert hip replacement surgeries to help you return to an active, fulfilling life.
+At High Mountain Orthopedics in Wayne, NJ, our experienced team performs expert hip replacement surgeries to help you return to an active, fulfilling life.

 Conditions That May Require Hip Replacement Surgery

 Hip replacement surgery is a common solution when the hip’s natural joint structures no longer function properly.
 During the procedure, a surgeon carefully removes damaged bone and connective tissue, replacing it with a prosthetic.
 A wide range of conditions may require hip replacement surgery when more conservative treatments fail, including:

 - Rheumatoid arthritis: This autoimmune disorder prompts your immune system to attack joint cartilage and tissue.
 When substantial damage occurs, replacement may be needed.

 - Osteoarthritis: Osteoarthritis is often a natural effect of aging and occurs after the accumulation of normal wear on the hip joint.
 Severe cases may require hip replacement surgery to restore function.